pberba/pberba.github.io/security/_posts/2022-02-07-linux-threat-hunting-for-persistence-systemd-generators.md

 - `/usr/local/lib/systemd/user-generators/*`
 - `/usr/lib/systemd/user-generators/*`

 One use case for this is backwards compatibility.
 For example, `systemd-rc-local-generator` and `systemd-sysv-generator` are both used to process `rc.local` and `init.d` scripts respectively.
-These executables that convert the traditional startup scripts into `systemd` services by parsing them and creating wrapper `service` unit files on boot.
+These executables convert the traditional startup scripts into `systemd` services by parsing them and creating wrapper `service` unit files on boot.
 It is a preprocessing step for `systemd` before it runs any services.

 Other modules can also drop their own executable in one the listed locations and this will also be executed on boot or anytime the systemd configuration is reloaded.
 For example, installing `openvpn` results in a `/usr/lib/systemd/system-generators/openvpn-generator`